 3. Get out of Debt Faster

 Unsecured business loans typically have shorter repayment periods than secured loans.
 The reason for this is due to the greater risk to the lender of having unsecured funds lent out.
 When repayment takes longer, there is more time for an emergency to occur and cause the borrower to default on the debt.

-The shorter repayment period can be an advantage for the borrower as well.
+The shorter repayment period can be an advantage for the borrower.
 In many cases, you may need a loan to cover a short-term expense.
-It could be the case that you know the revenue you need to cover the expense will be coming just slightly too late.
-When this happens, you may want to take out a loan to cover the expense on time, but then pay it back as quickly as possible to get out of debt.
+The business revenue you need to cover expenses is coming slightly too late.
+To cover expenses on time, securing a loan can support business efforts.
+Pay the loan back quick to avoid staying in debt too long.
 In such a situation, the shorter repayment period is an advantage.
 Some longer-term loans may even charge a fee for paying the loan off early.

 4. Difference in Interest Rate Is Less Pronounced in the Short Term

-If you are planning to borrow money on a short-term basis, the slightly higher interest rates for small business loans associated with unsecured business loans are well worth the peace-of-mind that comes with knowing that there is no risk to your collateral in the event of an emergency preventing you from making your loan payments.
+When planning to borrow money on a short-term basis, the slightly higher interest rates for unsecured small business loans are worth the peace-of-mind knowing there is no risk to your collateral in the event of an emergency preventing you from making your loan payments.
 When interest has more time to accumulate, the difference in interest rates has a greater effect.

 Getting Started With Unsecured Business Loans

-As you can see, choosing an unsecured loan has plenty of advantages over a loan with collateral.
-When you are ready to get started with the process, it can be a good idea to know which lender can best accommodate your business’ unique financial situation.
+Choosing an unsecured loan has plenty of advantages over a loan with collateral.
+To get started with the process, we find choosing a lender to best accommodate your business’ unique financial situation is a good idea.

 Different lenders may offer loans with different interest rates, repayment periods, or fees.
 Shopping around gives you the opportunity to choose the lender who is offering a product that is most conducive to your business goals.